 "Nothing indeed could be more unfortunate and agonizing than the strange chances that have lately occurred.
-You were thrown, by some surprising accident, on this shore, renowned for its hospitality, seized immediately, and charged with murder.
-The first sight that was presented to your eyes was the body of your friend, murdered in so unaccountable a manner and placed, as it were, by some fiend across your path."
+You were thrown, by some surprising accident, on this shore, renowned for its hospitality: seized immediately, and charged with murder.
+The first sight that was presented to your eyes was the body of your friend, murdered in so unaccountable a manner, and placed, as it were, by some fiend across your path."

 As Mr. Kirwin said this, notwithstanding the agitation I endured on this retrospect of my sufferings, I also felt considerable surprise at the knowledge he seemed to possess concerning me.
-I suppose some astonishment was exhibited in my countenance, for Mr. Kirwin hastened to say, "Immediately upon your being taken ill, all the papers that were on your person were brought me, and I examined them that I might discover some trace by which I could send to your relations an account of your misfortune and illness.
+I suppose some astonishment was exhibited in my countenance; for Mr. Kirwin hastened to say-

+"It was not until a day or two after your illness that I thought of examining your dress, that I might discover some trace by which I could send to your relations an account of your misfortune and illness.
 I found several letters, and, among others, one which I discovered from its commencement to be from your father.
-I instantly wrote to Geneva; nearly two months have elapsed since the departure of my letter.
-But you are ill; even now you tremble; you are unfit for agitation of any kind."
+I instantly wrote to Geneva: nearly two months have elapsed since the departure of my letter.

+-But you are ill; even now you tremble: you are unfit for agitation of any kind."

-"This suspense is a thousand times worse than the most horrible event; tell me what new scene of death has been acted, and whose murder I am now to lament?"
+"This suspense is a thousand times worse than the most horrible event: tell me what new scene of death has been acted, and whose murder I am now to lament."

-"Your family is perfectly well," said Mr. Kirwin with gentleness; "and someone, a friend, is come to visit you."
+"Your family is perfectly well," said Mr. Kirwin, with gentleness; "and some one, a friend, is come to visit you."

-I know not by what chain of thought the idea presented itself, but it instantly darted into my mind that the murderer had come to mock at my misery and taunt me with the death of Clerval, as a new incitement for me to comply with his hellish desires.
-I put my hand before my eyes, and cried out in agony, "Oh!
-Take him away!
+I know not by what chain of thought the idea presented itself, but it instantly darted into my mind that the murderer had come to mock at my misery, and taunt me with the death of Clerval, as a new incitement for me to comply with his hellish desires.
+I put my hand before my eyes, and cried out in agony-

+"Oh! take him away!
 I cannot see him; for God's sake, do not let him enter!"

 Mr. Kirwin regarded me with a troubled countenance.
-He could not help regarding my exclamation as a presumption of my guilt and said in rather a severe tone, "I should have thought, young man, that the presence of your father would have been welcome instead of inspiring such violent repugnance."
+He could not help regarding my exclamation as a presumption of my guilt, and said, in rather a severe tone-

+"I should have thought, young man, that the presence of your father would have been welcome, instead of inspiring such violent repugnance."

 "My father!" cried I, while every feature and every muscle was relaxed from anguish to pleasure.
-"Is my father indeed come?
-How kind, how very kind!
+"Is my father, indeed, come?
+How kind, how very kind.
 But where is he, why does he not hasten to me?"

 My change of manner surprised and pleased the magistrate; perhaps he thought that my former exclamation was a momentary return of delirium, and now he instantly resumed his former benevolence.
-He rose and quitted the room with my nurse, and in a moment my father entered it.
+He rose, and quitted the room with my nurse, and in a moment my father entered it.

 Nothing, at this moment, could have given me greater pleasure than the arrival of my father.
+I stretched out my hand to him, and cried-

+"Are you then safe-and Elizabeth-and Ernest?"
-I stretched out my hand to him and cried, "Are you, then, safe--and Elizabeth--and Ernest?"
-My father calmed me with assurances of their welfare and endeavoured, by dwelling on these subjects so interesting to my heart, to raise my desponding spirits; but he soon felt that a prison cannot be the abode of cheerfulness.

-"What a place is this that you inhabit, my son!" said he, looking mournfully at the barred windows and wretched appearance of the room.
+My father calmed me with assurances of their welfare, and endeavoured, by dwelling on these subjects so interesting to my heart, to raise my desponding spirits; but he soon felt that a prison cannot be the abode of cheerfulness.
+"What a place is this that you inhabit, my son!" said he, looking mournfully at the barred windows, and wretched appearance of the room.
 "You travelled to seek happiness, but a fatality seems to pursue you.
-And poor Clerval--"
+And poor Clerval-"